ncatlab/nlab-content/pages/6/6/2/0/266/content.md

 +-- {: .un_remark}
 ###### Warning

-Note, however, that _not_ all _weak Kan extensions_ (in the universal-transformation sense defined above) are computed in this way, and weak Kan extensions can exist even when $D$ does not admit very many limits.
-For instance, the weak Kan extensions that arise in the study of [[derived functor]]s are not computed in this way.
+Note, however, that not all Kan extensions (in the universal-transformation sense defined above) are computed as weighted (co)limits, and they can exist even when $D$ does not admit very many limits.
+For instance, the Kan extensions that arise in the study of [[derived functor]]s are not computed in this way.
 =--

-Kan extensions that are computed by limits and colimits are sometimes called **pointwise** Kan extensions, as in [[Categories Work]].
+Kan extensions that _are_ computed by limits and colimits are sometimes called **pointwise** Kan extensions, as in [[Categories Work]].
 On the other hand, some authors (such as Kelly) assert that only pointwise Kan extensions deserve the name "Kan extension," and use a term such as "weak Kan extension" for a functor equipped with a universal natural transformation.
 It is certainly true that most Kan extensions which arise in practice are pointwise.
 This distinction is even more important in [[enriched category]] theory.